arminfriedl/lukewarm/README.md

 [Bodhi](https://www.bodhilinux.com/).
 Bodhi 1.4.0 (!!) was ancient and tired.
 Its mirrors broke a long time ago an it just wanted to retire.

-Cool on the other hand was still full of verve and vim.
-So it went looking for a new companion.
+Cool on the other hand was still full of verve and vim, so it went looking for a new companion.
 Soon enough Lukewarm entered its life.
 Lukewarm was a slick, quick-witted, up-to-date container and they immediately got along well.